damncabbage/deadname.id.au/_talks/2016/04/a-whirlwind-tour-of-purescript.md

   A PureScript talk and workshop, introducing it with a small game that we'll build piece by piece, from simple functions to a web-based app, giving you a chance to try out features and libraries along the way.
 ---

-_The following is being given at [YOW!
+> The following was given at [YOW!
 Lambda Jam 2016](http://lambdajam.yowconference.com.au/) on 28–29 April.
-I hope to see you all there!_ 😊
+Thank you all who attended. 😊
+>
+> The material for the workshop (which includes the game I presented during the talk) is available on my GitHub profile: [https://github.com/damncabbage/ylj16-workshop](https://github.com/damncabbage/ylj16-workshop)

 This talk and workshop/jam will introduce you to PureScript, a strongly-typed, Haskell-inspired programming language that compiles to JavaScript.
 These sessions will focus on building a small game in incremental steps, from simple functions to a web-based app, giving you a chance to try out features and libraries along the way.
 You should leave the session with a grasp of PureScript fundamentals, and a self-sufficiency to tackle your own projects and experiments.